SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ## Step 2 - Configuring Data Provisioning Agent (DPAgent)

-This section will walk you through the steps to be followed to Data provisioning agent
+This section will walk you through the steps to be followed to configure data provisioning agent.

 ---